-A programme for children at home
+A programme for children at home.

-A monthly series of programmes for doctors
+A monthly series of programmes for doctors.

-Repeated next Tuesday evening on BBC-2 and
+(Repeated next Tuesday evening on BBC-1 and BBC Wales)

 The World Tonight

-John Timpson, Peter Woods and the reporters and correspondents, at home and abroad, of BBC News followed by THE WEATHER
+Reporting: John Timpson, Peter Woods and the reporters and correspondents, at home and abroad, of BBC News

-for the BBC-2 Trophy
+for the BBC-2 Trophy.

-The first match of the first round direct from Headingley, Leeds
+The first match of the first round direct from Headingley, Leeds.

 This year's competition gets off to a glittering start with Leeds meeting Salford at Headingley - scene of last year's epic final between Leigh and Castleford.

 Leeds won the Rugby League Challenge Cup at Wembley in May in a controversial waterlogged final after a superb season.
 And big-spending Salford are maintaining their position as Lancashire's most exciting club by signing players like former British Lions captain David Watkins.

 The Floodlit Competition has emerged as Rugby League's 'mini-cup' - and this time the absolute cream of the Northern game are lined up to compete.
 Thrills and fierce rivalry are guaranteed.

-In this series Fanny Cradock will be showing how even the most economical dishes can be made to look appetising and attractive
+In this series Fanny Cradock will be showing how even the most economical dishes can be made to look appetising and attractive.

 Tales of the Twenties